 The speed of the drive that holds the catalog and previews makes a fairly substantial difference, especially in the Library module and also for startup times.
 This is where an SSD really helps, and therefore it’s the first thing I’d put on my shopping list.
 This is an upgrade that can be beneficial on existing systems, as well as new builds.

 Bear in mind that the catalog and its previews – especially if you’re building 1:1 and/or smart previews – can grow quite large.
-For example, my 50k catalog is currently 1.6GB, the previews are 70GB and the smart previews take up another 50GB.
+For example, we have a 72k catalog that’s currently 3.6GB, the previews are 69GB and the smart previews take up another 105GB.

 Next, think about where the images will be stored.
-The access speed primarily affects the loading speed in the Develop module, although with the Develop pre-caching introduced in Lightroom CC 2015.6 / 6.6, it’s less of an issue than earlier versions.
+The access speed primarily affects the loading speed in the Develop module, although Lightroom’s smart enough to cache files in advance if you’re stepping through images in order.
 In an ideal world, you’d put the original photos on an incredibly fast drive such as an SSD, but the cost per MB is still quite high.
 For most users, a 7200rpm internal or fast external drive is adequate for storing photos, but if you need greater speed, a striped RAID is a cost-effective solution.

-As an example configuration, you could choose a good-sized SSD for the operating system and Lightroom catalog/previews, and then a second reasonably fast drive to hold the photos (plus additional backup drives, of course).
+As an example configuration, you could choose a good-sized SSD for the operating system and Lightroom catalog/previews.
+Then a second reasonably fast drive to hold the photos (plus additional backup drives, of course).

 While we’re thinking about hard drives, remember to leave the operating system and Lightroom space to work.
 Aim to keep at least 20% free space on your boot and catalog hard drives.